mooxphp/jobs/README.md

 # Filament Job Manager

 Work in progress.
 Should become a Filament panel for managing job queues including failed jobs and batches.

-Currently buggy as hell.
+Contains some bad bugs.

 ## Installation